tangowhisky37/CoderDojo/README.md

 ## How Do I Register With the Learning Management System

-At the Altona North Coder Dojo we are using the [Schoology](http://schoology.com/) Learning Management System or LMS.
+At the Altona North Coder Dojo we have setup our Learning Management System at [learning.kidzcancode.com](https://learning.kidzcancode.com/) Learning Management System or LMS.
 The Learning Management system allows us to track your childs progress through the program, your attendance through the program and also the progress through the various tutorials assigned during the term.

-Please head over to [3rd Party Platform Registration](https://tangowhisky37.github.io/CoderDojo/Pages/Signing-Up-To-Third-Party-Platforms) page for details on signing up to Schoology.
+Please head over to [3rd Party Platform Registration](https://tangowhisky37.github.io/CoderDojo/Pages/Signing-Up-To-Third-Party-Platforms) page for details on signing up to the KidzCanCode LMS.

 If you have any questions please drop us an email at dojo@hack2.live.